madhurahuja/mfe_adventure/README.md

-# mfe_adventure - My experiment with Micro Frontend
+# My experiment with Micro Frontend
 My goals for this adventure are -
 - Embedding child WebComponents in the parent
 - Parent child event communication